 Issues Description Compensation for land and other assets The compensation issues and rates are of importance both to APs and WAPDA.
 The local demands have been for the rate applied in the case of Basha Dam upstream.
 LA notification has not been set yet by Dasu District Collector.
-In view of the absence of cadastral surveys/maps, it is important to prepare the maps and records first with community inputs and jirgas .
+In view of the absence of cadastral surveys/maps, it is important to prepare the maps and records first with community inputs and Jirgas .
 However, the affected communities want WAPDA to fix the rate prior to Section 4 notification.
 A recent jirga formed a committee to discuss this with WAPDA Project Office which had meeting in November 2013 and decided that decision about rates and classification of land rest with District Collector of Dasu.
 Resettlement Site development Affected communities want to relocate to higher elevations to sites of their own choices in the hills with basic amenities to be built at project costs.
 People expressed their concerns regarding access road to new sites at upper elevations, water, power and irrigation systems for terrace cultivation.
 Job and Employment The affected communities/sub-tribes demand full employment in the project during construction and in post-construction periods and construction vocational training institute through Charter of demand Accordingly, WAPDA has also taken initiatives to conduct pilot training for candidates selected in batches from project affected households.
 In addition, some outside employment or overseas employment opportunities are also expected by local APs.

+11 See, Vol. 5 Resettlement Action Plan.

 Livelihoods The traditional terrace cultivation and animal herding by the sub-tribes will be affected due to relocation and lack of terraced land in upper elevations.
 Thus alternative livelihood after relocation must be explored since the vocational training mainly focused on the limited scope of APs, namely, youth with at least completed primary education.
-Environmental and Social Issues Despite community-based preferred relocation, it will bring some disruptions- for example schooling, access to market and health clinic.
+E. C Environmental and Despite community-based preferred relocation, it will bring some Social Issues disruptions- for example schooling, access to market and health clinic.
 Two suggestions were made at meetings: (i) reforestation as an alternative livelihood after relocation, and (ii) the agro-ecosystem of the affected area and need for new irrigation support.

-12 See.
-Vol. 5 Resettlement Action Plan.

-Health and safety issues The health and safety issues during dam construction were discussed.
-Local people are concerned about migrant workers for dam construction, noise and air quality issues, and heavy traffic on KKH during the construction period.
+Health and asfaty • 11 Health and safety The health and safety issues during dam construction were discussed. issues Local people are concerned about migrant workers for dam construction, noise and air quality issues, and heavy traffic on KKH during the construction period.
 It was claimed that the dam will affect community health and well-being and will impact on their limited and fragile social infrastructure.
-In-migrants and Outsiders This has been flagged in the community level meeting as a very big concern by the affected communities.
+In migranta and In-migrants and This has been flagged in the community level meeting as a very big Outsiders concern by the affected communities.
 The "outsiders" - for example, construction workers, construction material suppliers and service providers (such as chefs, grocers, barbers, etc.) are required, in addition to local human resources.
 However, local villagers have "mixed" feeling about the outsiders moving in to work, including potential cultural and social conflict.
+Social Confinct.